KhronosGroup/Vulkan-Profiles/PROFILES.md

 ## Vulkan Profile Features

 > **NOTE**: The table below only contains features explicitly defined by the corresponding profile.
 Further features may be supported by the profiles in accordance to the requirements defined in the "Feature Requirements" section of the appropriate version of the Vulkan API Specification.

+* :heavy_check_mark: indicates that the feature is defined in the profile (hover over the symbol to view the structure and corresponding extension or core API version where the feature is defined in the profile)
+* :warning: indicates that the feature is not defined in the profile but an equivalent feature is (hover over the symbol to view the structure and corresponding extension or core API version where the feature is defined in the profile)
+* :x: indicates that neither the feature nor an equivalent feature is defined in the profile

 | Profiles | VP_KHR_roadmap_2022 | VP_ANDROID_baseline_2021 | VP_LUNARG_desktop_portability_2021 | VP_LUNARG_desktop_portability_2021_subset |
 |----------|---------------------|--------------------------|------------------------------------|-------------------------------------------|